Intercompany Cost Allocations in S/4HANA Cloud

 Note: If you use these balance sheet accounts, the intercompany posting has an impact on your financial statement and P&L. So you need to ensure that the posted expense G/L accounts are excluded for the intercompany billing – otherwise you would activate it twice.
 As with this posting there are no taxes applied, this would be only be an optional scenario if the companies are within one tax group.

-Additional CO intercompany postings enablement by Note
+Control of CO intercompany postings

 This completes part one of the intercompany CO scenario.
 Now let’s move on to the third section, the periodic intercompany billing